Mantine Window

 >

-<Title order={4}>Position and size are saved in localStorage</Title>
+<Title order={4}>Position, size, and collapsed state are saved in localStorage</Title>

-<p>Move or resize this window, then refresh the page</p>
+<p>Move, resize, or collapse/expand this window, then refresh the page</p>

-<p>The window will remember its last position and size</p>
+<p>The window will remember its last position, size, and collapsed state</p>

 </Window>